LightwaveSmartHome/lightwave-smart/README.md

-Python library to provide a reliable communication link with LightWaveRF second generation lights and switches.
+Python library to provide a reliable communication link with Lightwave Smart Series (second generation) lights and switches.

 **Note that in verion 0.8.0+ the architecture has changed.
 Features are no longer a (id, value) tuple, but instead are now instances of LWRFFeature objects, with id and state properties.**